 - Upholding Alaskan Dream Cruises standards and policy, including meeting and/or exceeding guests’ expectations as directed via comment cards.

-- Manages all administrative tasks assigned to CHG and ensures timely delivery to the Sitka office.
+- Manages all administrative tasks assigned to CHG on board.

 - Safety duties: Holds a position on the ship’s Emergency Station Bill.
 Must perform requirements of Emergency Station Bill for both drills and actual emergencies to include fire, flooding, man overboard, abandon ship, medical, and spill response.
 Participates in safety meetings.